Including muscle building tips for beginners, plus the best 5 exercises for developing muscle.

 Focus on yourself

 So many people in the gym are focusing on other people, what they are lifting, how big there are, what sort of shape they’re in and so on.
 Focus on yourself and set goals, achieving those goals is all that matters.
-I had a friend that avoided going to the gym because he was afraid of what people would think if he wasn’t able to lift heavy, which is crazy!.
+I had a friend that avoided going to the gym because he was afraid of what people would think if he wasn’t lifting heavy, which is crazy!